thegreatshasha/prime-calculator/README.md

 ## Prime Calculator
-A tool to calculate the first n prime numbers and print them in words
+A fast tool to calculate the first n prime numbers and print them in words

 ## Usage
 You need to install node.js